Upcoming Events at MoMath

 Sunday, October 5, 5:30 pm

 For over 50 years, one of the most vibrant areas of mathematical research has been the Langlands Program, which posits a remarkable connection between the study of algebraic equations and the study of symmetries of certain non-Euclidean spaces.
-Breakthrough Prize recipient Richard Taylor will give a flavor of the Langlands Program in relatively concrete terms: namely, predictions about the number of solutions to polynomial congruences.
-Applications to Diophantine equations will illustrate and motivate the ideas presented.
+Richard Taylor, one of the inaugural winners of the $3 million Breakthrough Prize, will give a flavor of the Langlands Program in relatively concrete terms: namely, predictions about the number of solutions to polynomial congruences.
+Taylor will motivate and illustrate the talk with applications to Diophantine equations.
+Note that the Breakthrough Prize has recently become the most substantial prize in all of mathematics; don’t miss this chance to hear from one of only five winners in the world.
 Register at powerseries.momath.org.

 PolyPals: Bring your toddlers and preschoolers to MoMath for weekly fun!

 PolyPals, MoMath’s program for pre-K children, has taken off in 2014.
 Meeting every Tuesday, PolyPals offers our littlest potential mathematicians the opportunity to listen to math-themed stories and have fun exploring the concepts behind them.
 Led by MoMath’s skilled educational staff, toddlers and pre-schoolers participate in songs, stories, and activities tied to a different theme each week.
 Patterns, shapes, numbers, and more — PolyPals is a great way to enrich your child’s day with mathematical inspiration.
 Polypals may be purchased as individual meetings or in blocks of four at a discount.
-During the month of August, PolyPals will take place in the mornings.
 For further information and to register, visit polypals.momath.org.

 Expansions: MoMath’s program to engage and challenge NYC’s brightest math students